smithjd/sql-pet/docs/11a-elementary-queries.md

 library(bookdown)
 library(sqlpetr)
 ```
 Assume that the Docker container with PostgreSQL and the dvdrental database are ready to go.
-If not go back to [the previous Chapter][Build the pet-sql Docker Image]
+If not go back to [Chapter 7][Build the pet-sql Docker Image]

 ```r
 sp_docker_start("sql-pet")